Frames for signal processing on Cayley graphs: Construction of frames for graph signals

 Let $\bbG$ be a finite (not necessarily Abelian) group, and consider the associated inner product space $\ell^2(\bbG)$ together with its usual norm $\|f\|_2=\sqrt{\sum_{x\in \bbG} |f(x)|^2}$.
 A \emph{frame} for $\ell^2(\bbG)$ is a finite set of vectors ${\mathcal F}=\{\psi_i: i\in I\}$ such that for some positive real numbers $A$ and $B$, we have

+Elements $\psi_i$ of a frame ${\mathcal F}$ are called \emph{frame atoms}.
 The constants $A$ and $B$ are called the \emph{lower} and \emph{upper frame bounds} respectively.
 Frames provide stable and possibly redundant systems which allow reconstruction of a signal $f$ from its frame coefficients $\{\langle f, \psi_i \rangle\}_{i\in I}$.
 In the case of redundant frames, reconstruction of a signal might still be possible even if some portion of its frame coefficients is lost or corrupted.

 Since $\ell^2(\bbG)$ is finite-dimensional, any finite spanning subset of it forms a frame.
 Frames, however, differ significantly from each other in terms of how efficiently they analyze signals.
 The \emph{condition number} of a frame $\mathcal{F}$ is defined to be the ratio $c(\mathcal{F}) := B/A$, where $A, B$ denote the optimal constants satisfying Equation \eqref{Eframedefn}.
 An important class of frames is the class of \emph{tight frames}, i.e., frames for which $A=B$. \emph{Parseval frames} are tight frames in which $A=B=1$.
 Compared to general frames or to orthonormal bases, tight frames exhibit many desirable properties, such as greater numerical stability when reconstructing noisy signals.
 A major goal in designing frames for real applications is to design tight frames, or at least frames with a small condition number.
 For a detailed introduction to frame theory, see \cite{Christensen:2013:IntroductionToFrames, HanLarson:FramesIntro:2000}.